 How does one decide which questionnaire or scale, among many possible, is best for a given situation?
-Below are a few questions to help in the process of questionnaire selection.
+Below are a few steps to help in the process of questionnaire selection.

 - What must be measured for study to be successful?
-Identify each variable that must be in the study. - How are variables defined? (e.g., test anxiety is...) - How are variables operationalized (e.g., what are the components of the variable, for example doe measuring SES = income only, or does SES = income, education, occupational prestige)? - What is target population of study? - How will variables be scored?
-Scoring is critical for determining how one will analyze data to address research questions. - Will variable scores be suitable for data analysis plans?
+Identify each variable that must be in the study. - How are variables defined? (e.g., test anxiety is...) - How are variables operationalized (e.g., SES = income only or SES = income, education, occupational prestige)? - What is target population of study? - How will variables be scored? - Will variable scores be suitable for data analysis plans?